ckeditor/ckeditor5/docs/tutorial/editor.md

 We encourage you to follow the steps in the tutorial and type the code yourself to build the muscle and mental memory.

-## The editor

-The editors come in few flavors.
-While each of them visually looks very different, under the hook they're very similar.

-Each editor consists of two parts:

-* Editing engine,
-* Editing UI.

-In the next sections of this tutorial we'll learn more about both concepts, but at this moment all you need to know is that the **editing UI** is the interface that the user sees with buttons, dropdown, editing panel, etc. and the **editing engine** is responsible for reading, maintaning and outputting the editor's state and everything else that powers the editor under the hood.

 ## Creating an editor

-The testing environment you setup earlier displays the "Hello world!" on the page.
+The testing environment you setup displays the "Hello world!" on the page.
 Let's learn the first editor method that will replace this element with the editor.

 Open the `src/main.js` file and add the following code: